-The chain and drivetrain are typically the dirtiest parts of your bike, and this dirt spells bad news for bike longevity and performance.
+The chain and drivetrain are typically the dirtiest parts of your bike, and this dirt is bad news for bike longevity and performance.
 Specifically:

-This article and the above video provide you with the basic knowledge you need to keep a clean-running machine.
+This article and the above video will help you keep a clean-running machine.

 To spot-clean the chain while it's still on your bike: